brianloveswords/iterator-stream/README.md

   and an `end` event will be emitted.
 Useful for infinite iterators.
 - `iterations`: Maximum number of iterations to go through before `end`ing.
 Defaults to Infinity.
+- `method`: The method to call over and over again.
+Defaults to `next`

 ### Example